Brussels security lockdown hurts tourism, business

 Brussels has a large expatriate community tied to the European Union and NATO, amounting to about 120,000 people, or a tenth of the entire city population.

-NATO headquarters were open but some of its 4,000 staff were asked to work from home and external visits were canceled.
+NATO headquarters were open but some of its 4,000 staff were asked to work from home and external visits were cancelled.